 The tract of land behind the building was donated to the church in 1954 and a narthex was added in 1975 to provide shelter over the entrance to the sanctuary and outside basement steps.

-And on Easter Sunday 2015 we launch our Contemporary Worship Service and expand our Youth Program to deliver the Word of God to a broad and diverse congregation.
+And on Easter Sunday 2015 we launched our Contemporary Worship Service and expanded our Youth Program to deliver the Word of God to a broad and diverse congregation.